ndimphiwem/travel-leisure/README.md

 # travel-leisure
-A basic landing page for Travel Leisure based on a brief/design.
+A basic landing page for Travel Leisure based on a sample brief/design.